Blazzy-Motion/BlazzyMotion/README.md

 ## Support

-If you find BlazzyCarousel useful, please consider:
+If you find BlazzyMotion.Carousel useful, please consider:

 - Giving it a star on GitHub
 - Sharing it with other Blazor developers